|

 Translation: Struck in the city of Sicily the year three and thirty and five hundred. / King Roger taking power from God.

-The date is inferred from the partially visible legend which is pending a better identification.
+The date is inferred from the partially legible legend.

 Two concentric circles of Kufic legend around a central pellet.